All Episodes

 The American College of Obstetricians and Gynecologists says it is safe to use in pregnancy, though it recommends that pregnant women consult with their doctors before using it, as with all medicines.

-So I'm I'm just seeing this.
+So I'm just seeing this.

-Now let me say before you comment, uh, that my memory of the timeline here is that aspirin, which is the uh, you know, the the oldest um pain reliever that has been used in pill form in the US.
+And let me say before you comment that my memory of the timeline here is that aspirin, which is the oldest pain reliever that has been used in pill form in the U.S., obviously, you know, opioids are also an ancient form coming from poppies, aspirin from willow bark.

-Uh And the uh recommended substitute was Tylenol.
+And the recommended substitute was Tylenol.

-Uh you should be trying to figure out what the causes of the pain are and get rid of them such that the symptom of the causes of the pain disappears.
+You should be trying to figure out what the causes of the pain are and get rid of them such that the symptom of the causes of the pain disappears.

 Yes.